CADindustries/studicad-docs/docs/source/docs/all_docs/Toolcad_docs/Toolcad_timer/index.rst

    :align: center
    :width: 400

-On the right side you can manage timer settings. *Start* buttons will start timer. *Stop* - will stop. *Resume* - will resume if it is paused. *Pause* - will pause.
+On the right side you can manage timer settings. *Start* buttons will start timer. *Reset* - will reset. *Resume* - will resume if it is paused. *Pause* - will pause.

 .. image:: imgs/timer_3.PNG
    :align: center